• 25 Mar, 2026

 Image

-Caption: Sections of slot canyons where loose rocks and narrow gaps create hidden risks.
+Sections of slot canyons where narrow passages and unstable rocks create unexpected hazards.

 While maneuvering through a narrow section of the canyon, Aron attempted to descend between two rock walls.
-As he shifted his weight, a large suspended boulder unexpectedly moved.
-The rock slid downward and pinned his right arm firmly against the canyon wall.
-The space was so tight that he could not pull free, and the boulder’s weight made lifting it impossible with one hand.
+As he shifted his weight, a suspended boulder suddenly moved.
+The rock slid downward and pinned his right arm tightly against the canyon wall.
+The space was extremely narrow, and the weight of the boulder made lifting it impossible with one hand.

 Days Inside the Canyon